ICTD-IITD/Urban_indicators_India/Population_Based_Indicators/README.md

 To run the code follow these steps:

-* The WorldPop data being too big is stored on MTP drive
+* The WorldPop data being too big is stored on MTP drive.
+Link to dataset is - https://drive.google.com/file/d/1uCh1amKcQ9zjYZBFY65E09MXHICG2uA1/view?usp=sharing

 * Create a Google Collab notebook (with MTP drive credentials) and paste the code from "population_based_indicators.py" into it
 * Replace line 13 of code where its written {cd 'drive/My Drive/Data/Population_Based_Indicators'}, with {cd 'path_to_worldpop_data_in_MTP_drive'}
 * Place "DistrictName_year_all_indicators.csv", "district_coordinates.csv" & "DistrictName.pkl" files in the same directory as WorldPop data